 The Biden administration appears poised to go on the offensive and craft a national strategy to deter individuals and nation-state actors who conduct cyberattacks.
 According to Anne Neuberger, the Deputy National Security Adviser for Cyber and Emerging Technology, there will soon be an executive order to create a national-level entity to investigate large and sophisticated cyber hacks akin to how the National Transportation Safety Board investigates airline crashes.

 However, this new cyber investigative entity will need the support and cooperation of the private sector.
-According to Neuberger, this executive order will eventually require companies that do business with the federal government to disclose cyber attacks in a timely manner.
+According to Neuberger, this executive order will eventually require companies that do business with the federal government to disclose cyber attacks promptly.
 I believe this level of cooperation is needed if we as a nation want to react in real-time to prevent adversaries from gaining access to critical infrastructure.

 Before the 2020 election, CISA developed a playbook to help the private sector and government effectively coordinate on cybersecurity issues.
 For Fortune 500 companies, a robust level of cooperation and information sharing with the Federal government already exists.
 The best example of this cooperation is the Domestic Security Alliance Council (DSAC) program.
 According to A Reference Guide for the Critical Infrastructure Community, the DSAC program “involves the Department of Homeland Security, the Federal Government, and U.S. Fortune 500 companies, and its intent is to strengthen national security and mitigate risk to the private sector.
 Through its members-only portal, DSAC disseminates timely, relevant, and actionable intelligence that helps protect the Nation’s critical infrastructure.”